 125. INTRODUCTION TO RESEARCH METHODS.
 Examination of the design, conduct, and interpretation of research studies, both experimental and non-experimental, as demonstrated in a wide range of psychological phenomena.
 Includes a consideration of philosophy of science and preparation of research reports.
 Three hours of lecture and three hours of laboratory per week.
-Prerequisite: Mathematics 150.
+Prerequisite: Psychology 150 or Mathematics 150.